NET WORTH: $2.5 billion

 FUNDING AREAS: Arts & Culture, Education, Space Exploration, Seattle Community

-OVERVIEW: Simonyi has given away well over $100 million in total, much of it through the Charles Simonyi Fund for Arts and Sciences, which was created in 2004.
-Contrary to most funds, it only keeps a few million in assets on hand, but it tends to give out roughly $6-$7 million in grants every year, so it is constantly being replenished by Simonyi’s personal coffers.
-In the Seattle area, Simonyi’s giving runs the gamut, but on a national scale, he’s mostly interested in arts and culture, and the occasional educational organization.
+OVERVIEW: Charles Simonyi and his wife Lisa have made around $100 million in total grants, much of it through the Charles and Lisa Simonyi Fund for Arts and Sciences, which was created in 2004.
+In the Seattle area, Simonyi’s grantmaking runs the gamut, but on a national scale, he mostly prioritizes arts and culture, and the occasional educational organization.

-BACKGROUND: Simonyi grew up in Budapest, Hungary.
+BACKGROUND: Charles Simonyi grew up in Budapest, Hungary.
 His father was a professor of electrical engineering, giving Charles an early interest in computers.
-He attended college at Cal Berkeley, obtaining a master’s, and went to Stanford for his Ph.D.
+He attended UC Berkeley, obtaining a master’s, and went to Stanford for his Ph.D.
 During his time at Stanford he was hired by Xerox, where he worked on one of the first personal computers.
 In 1981, he went to work for Microsoft, overseeing the creation of the Microsoft Office applications.
-He spent nearly 20 years at the company before leaving in 2002 to cofound Intentional Software.
+He spent nearly 20 years at the company before leaving in 2002 to co-found Intentional Software.

-EDUCATION: Simonyi has been responsible for the funding of three professorships over the years.
+EDUCATION: Simonyi has been responsible for the funding several professorships over the years.
 In 1995, he established the Simonyi Professorship of the Public Understanding of Science at Oxford University, a position first held by Richard Dawkins.
 Two years later he endowed a chair at Stanford—the Simonyi Professorship for Innovation in Teaching.
-Finally, in 2005 he made a $25 million donation to the Institute for Advanced Study, which was used in part to fund the Simonyi Professorship of Mathematical Physics.
-He also donated $200,000 to Student Achievement and Advocacy Services in Maryland, though most of his smaller donations are focused on the Seattle area.
+In 2005, he made a $25 million donation to the Institute for Advanced Study, which was used in part to fund the Simonyi Professorship of Mathematical Physics.
+The family has continued to strongly support the institution.
+Other past grantees include Cambridge in America, Alliance for Education, Seattle University, and University of Washington Foundation.

-SEATTLE AREA: Though his largest giving is in arts and culture, Simonyi will support just about any kind of non-profit in the Seattle area, from those that focus on health and education to community services.
-Some examples include the Boys & Girls Club, Stronger Families, Seattle Chinese Gardens Society, National Bureau of Asian Research, Seattle Biomedical Research Institute, the United Service Organization of Puget Sound, Seniors Making Art.
-He’s also donated to scholarship funds, schools, hospitals, and the local humane society.
+SEATTLE AREA: Though their largest grantmaking is in arts and culture, the family supports a range of other organizations in their community.
+Some examples include the Boys & Girls Club, Washington Policy Center, Stronger Families, Seattle Chinese Gardens Society, National Bureau of Asian Research, Seattle Biomedical Research Institute, the United Service Organization of Puget Sound, and Seniors Making Art.

 SPACE EXPLORATION: Simonyi has been a major supporter of the Large Synoptic Survey Telescope in Arizona, giving $20 million to the project, which images remote galaxies to help uncover the mysteries of dark matter and dark energy, and can also be used to chart hazardous near-earth objects.
-He’s also given $55,000 to the National Space Society, and $110,000 to the Pima Air & Space Museum.
+The family has also given to National Space Society, and Pima Air & Space Museum.

-LOOKING FORWARD: Outside of Seattle, Simonyi tends to look for organizations that support his other interests, such as space and flight and modern art.
+LOOKING FORWARD: Outside of Seattle, Simonyi tends to seek organizations that support his other interests, such as space and flight and modern art.

 Seattle, WA 98145-1900